 However, the math isn't done yet, because this bond's overall yield, or yield to maturity, could be even more than 4%.
 This depends on how many years are left in the lifespan of the bond, and how much of a discount the investor got on the bond.
 In this scenario, the investor bought the bond at a $500 discount.
 When the bond matures, its price will move from $500 back to $1,000.
 Add the annual $20 payouts to the $500 principal increase, and the yield to maturity increases.

 The yield to maturity is effectively a "guesstimate" of the average return over the bond's remaining lifespan.
 As such, yield to maturity can be a critical component of bond valuation.
 A single discount rate applies to all as-yet-unearned interest payments.

 It works the other way, too.
 Say prevailing rates fall from 2% to 1.5% over the first 10 years of the bond’s life.
 The bond’s price would need to rise to a level where that $20 annual payment brought the investor a yield of 1.5%.
 Applying this rate cut to our earlier example would give us $1,333.33 ($20 divided by $1,333.33 equals 1.5%).

 Some Things to Keep in Mind When Calculating Yield to Maturity

-It’s the yield to maturity and not the coupon that counts when you're looking at an individual bond because it shows what you will actually be paid.
+The yields for high-coupon bonds are in line with other bonds on the table, but their prices are exceptionally high.
+It’s the yield to maturity, and not the coupon, that counts when you're looking at an individual bond.
+The yield to maturity shows what you will actually be paid.